HQuangDat/BookStore/README.markdown

 - **Models/**: Defines data models and Entity Framework configurations.
 - **Views/**: Razor views for the user interface.
 - **App_Data/**: May contain database-related files (if applicable).
-- **Web.config**: Configuration file for database connections and Google OAuth2 settings.
+- **appsetting.json**: Configuration file for database connections and Google OAuth2 settings.

 ## Usage 🖱️